 This recipe originally comes from a family friend who was known for her delicious southern recipes.
-It has a naturally gluten-free crust as well as a rich layer of cheese cake and sour cream topping.
+It has a naturally gluten-free crust (made of walnuts!) as well as a rich layer of cheesecake and sour cream topping.

 How to Make Gluten-Free Cheesecake

-- Press the cheesecake crust into the bottom of a springform pan.
-Bake for 12 minutes.
+- Press the cheesecake crust into the bottom of the pan.
+Bake for 12 minutes, until golden brown.

-Tip: Be sure all the ingredients are at room temperature so the filling mixes up nice and smooth.
+Be sure all the ingredients are at room temperature so the gluten-free cheesecake filling mixes up nice and smooth.

 - Keep the oven door shut.
 Sudden drops in temperature can cause cheesecake to crack!
 Be sure to leave the oven door shut the whole time during baking.